Richard G. Luthy: Career

 Luthy was born in Buffalo, New York, in 1945.
 During his childhood, Luthy lived in Prairie Village, Kansas, and attended Prairie Elementary School.
 His family moved west to Palo Alto, California, in 1956 when he was in sixth grade.
 He attended the University of California, Berkeley from 1963 to 1967, majoring in chemical engineering.
 He received an MS from the University of Hawai'i at Mānoa in 1969 in its newly-formed program in ocean engineering.

-Luthy was in the US Navy Civil Engineer Corps from 1969–1972 and was promoted from ensign to lieutenant.
+Luthy was in the US Navy Civil Engineer Corps from 1969 to 1972 and was promoted from ensign to lieutenant.
 He was a qualified Navy deep sea diving and salvage officer with the Seabees with tours of duty at Port Hueneme, California, in the Naval Facilities Engineering Service Center, and at Davisville, Rhode Island, where he was assistant officer in charge of Underwater Construction Team One.
 Luthy was a deep submergence vehicle operator for the Naval Experimental Manned Observatory (DSV-5 Nemo).
 This was the first submersible with a transparent, all-acrylic spherical hull designed to oversee underwater construction and salvage work.

 Luthy returned to the University of California, Berkeley on the GI Bill for graduate studies in environmental engineering on water treatment and water quality.